 We may sometimes contract with the following third parties to supply certain services.
 These may include payment processing, debt recovery, litigation, appeals decision making & for audit purposes.
 In some cases, those third parties may require access to some or all of your personal data that we hold.

-Sharing data with BPA for auditing purposes
+Sharing data with IPC for auditing purposes

 Sharing data with DVLA for auditing purposes